f5devcentral/f5-automation-labs/docs/class1/module4/lab2.rst

 Collections are self-documenting and we will explore how to access the included documentation to assemble a workflow from start to end.
-In the next lab we will use this base knowledge to create workflows as JSON templates that can be executed by the f5-newman-wrapper on the f5-super-netops Container image (or any system that has Newman installed)
+In the next lab we will use this base knowledge to create workflows as JSON templates that can be executed by the f5-newman-wrapper on the f5-super-netops-container image (or any system that has Newman installed)

 Task 1 - Import and Explore BIG-IP Collections